andrewminerd/netduino_gps/README.md

 it is extremely resource constrained.
 None of the existing NMEA parsers fit my requirements for such a low powered device.

-The current revision here does not parse the fields contained within the NMEA sentences, but simply extracts each sentence and validates the checksum.

 NMEA is the common name for [NMEA 0183](http://en.wikipedia.org/wiki/NMEA_0183): a specification that defines a protocol for communication between electronic devices, like most GPS units.
 By default, NMEA compatible GPS devices communicate over a serial